Manam (film)

-Manam is a 2014 Indian Telugu-language fantasy drama film written and directed by Vikram Kumar, and produced by the Akkineni Family under the Annapurna Studios banner.
+Manam is a 2014 Indian Telugu-language fantasy comedy drama film written and directed by Vikram Kumar, and produced by the Akkineni Family under the Annapurna Studios banner.
 The film stars Akkineni Nageswara Rao, Nagarjuna, Naga Chaitanya, Samantha Ruth Prabhu and Shriya Saran.
 The film is set in various time periods, over the course of a hundred years up until 2013, and deals with the concepts of rebirth and eternal love.
-The plot features a wealthy businessman, Nageswara Rao (Nagarjuna), attempting to bring a young couple together resembling his deceased parents and the elderly Chaitanya's (Nageswara Rao) attempts to bring the businessman and a doctor together.
+The plot features a wealthy businessman, Nageswara Rao (Nagarjuna), attempting to bring a young couple who resembles his deceased parents together and the elderly Chaitanya's (Nageswara Rao) attempts to bring the businessman and a doctor together.
 They resemble Chaitanya's deceased parents, who died because of a mistake committed by him in his childhood.

 The film was made with a budget of ₹28 crore ($4.6 million).
-(Note: The average exchange rate in 2014 was 61.03 Indian rupees (₹) per 1 US dollar (US$).)
+(Note: The average exchange rate in 2014 was 100.03 Indian rupees (₹) per 1 US dollar (US$).)
 Harsha Vardhan wrote the film's dialogues, while Anup Rubens composed the film's music.
 P. S. Vinod handled the film's cinematography and Prawin Pudi edited the film.
 Production began on 3 June 2013.
 Principal photography began on 7 June 2013 and was shot in and around Hyderabad, Coorg and Mysore till mid April 2014.

 Manam was the last film of Nageswara Rao, who died on 22 January 2014 during the film's production phase and was promoted as a "befitting send off" and a tribute from his son, Nagarjuna.
 The film released worldwide on 23 May 2014 to positive reviews from critics and was commercially successful, collecting ₹62 crore ($10.2 million) in its lifetime.
-It garnered a cult following and is considered by many, to be one of the greatest films ever made in Telugu cinema.
+Over the years, the film has garnered a cult following and is considered by many to be one of the greatest films ever made in Telugu cinema.

 It was featured at the 45th IFFI in the Homage to ANR section on 29 November 2014.
 The film garnered several accolades.
 It won five Filmfare Awards South including the Best Film and Best Director in Telugu films category.